mirabelle514/UIFlix/README.md

 ## Contributing

-We welcome contributions to improve DevUX!
+We welcome contributions to improve UXFlix!
 Whether you're a developer, designer, or UX enthusiast, there are many ways to contribute to this project.

 ### How to Contribute